josdejong/mount-at-selector/README.md

 This React component allows rendering components like a Modal outside the main React app.

-Inspired by a blog of Komand Tech: https://blog.komand.com/how-to-render-components-outside-the-main-react-app
+Inspired by a blog of Ryan Zec: https://blog.komand.com/how-to-render-components-outside-the-main-react-app

 # Install